gjbex/Fortran-MOOC/practice/Week_02/passing_arrays.md

 When you call this subroutine with an array declared as `real, dimension(4) :: x`,
 1. you get a compilation error since the sizes don't match.
 [No, try it out.]
 1. the subroutine will print the first three elements of `x` [Indeed, the first three elements of `x` are passed to the subroutine.] [x]
-1. the subroutine will print all four elements of `x` [No, check what happens]
+1. the subroutine will print all four elements of `x` [No, check what happens.]
 1. you get a segmentation fault when you run it.
 [No, check what happens.]

 ## Question 2

 consider the following subroutine:

 ~~~~fortran
 subroutine print_array(data)
     implicit none